BenjaminKyamanywa/playground/ground_012/Random Quote Generator/Building a random quote generator.md

 ```

-- `tweetQuote`: Constructs a URL to open Twitter with a pre-filled tweet containing the current quote.
+- `tweetQuote`: Constructs a URL to open Twitter with a pre-filled tweet containing the current quote and author.
 - Opens this URL in a new browser tab for the user to tweet the quote.
 - Event listeners are attached to buttons so that specific functions (`newQuote` and `tweetQuote`) are triggered when the buttons are clicked.